 Adhikari Law PLLC is a technology-driven state-of-art boutique law firm.
 Our philosophy is that we will go extra mile to ensure that our clients get the best delivery of the legal services comparable to the top law firms and renowned legal professionals.

 Our vision is to ultimately improve the legal services industry and the methods of delivery of legal services so that the legal professionals excel in what we do best and also draw upon others from their areas of excellence.
 Today is the age of collaboration and the sharing of knowledge and the resources.
 So we believe each us should attempt to make the optimum use of limited human and material resources.

-While legal profession is going through rapid changes as to how the legal works are conducted or how the services are delivered and we yet believe that our role as legal professionals will continue to grow as we all rely more and more on the rule of law and the trust it provides from a predictable legal regime.
+While legal profession is going through rapid changes as to how the legal works are conducted or how the services are delivered and we yet believe that our role as legal professionals will continue to grow as we rely more and more on rule of law and the trust it provides from a predictable legal regime.
 Our firm was founded with the fundamental belief that the legal professionals will continue to deliver the service we are expected of and yet we should also continue to evolve and adapt as societal relationships change.

 WHAT WE DO

 - All aspects of U.S. Immigration, Visa, Global Mobility, and Citizenship.

 - Employment-based Immigration (EB-1(A), EB-1(B), EB-1(C), EB-2, EB-2 NIW, EB-3, EB-4